nrbrt/2560pro-smt172-peristalticpump/README.md

 `acc:z`

 where z is the acceleration in steps per second per second to be used during rotation or positioning.
 With this setting you can ramp up and down.
 Useful at higher speeds and microstepping

+`mode:x`

+This selects the microstepping mode on the drv8825 steppermotor driver.
+D29 on the mega connects to m0 on the drv8825, D27 to m1 and D25 to m2.
+The default is full step mode

+`motor:x`

+This enables or disables the motor, so it is not held in position actively. x can be `disable` or `enable`, so `motor:disable` will free the motor.
+The default is enabled.

 The Mega will report every second the temperatures in Celsius and the differential pressure in kPa using the format `t1:xx,t2:yy,p:zz`.
 If the temperature sensors are not present, it will report -1 as the value for that sensor.
 Absence of the pressure sensor will result in a negative value caused by the floating A0 pin.